St. Mark’s has been a covenant Stephen Ministry Congregation since 1998.

 The first class of Stephen Ministers were Commissioned in September 1999.
-Since that first class of twelve, twenty four more have been commissioned.
-Currently eight are actively engaged in this form of pastoral ministry.
+Since that first class of twelve, 26 more have been commissioned.
+Currently, five are actively engaged in this form of pastoral ministry.

 In addition to this primary role Stephen Ministers also: